Meet the JD Class of 2024

 “A big part of why I chose to come to Duke for law school is the Durham community being so diverse and rich in culture,” she says.
 “That really influenced me to stay here in this place that I cherish and love.”

 The Trump administration’s harsh immigration policies hit close to home for Frank Colaruotolo.
-His husband is an immigrant from Mexico, and in 2017, they were living in a Los Angeles neighborhood favored by Mexican, El Salvadoran, and Armenian immigrants, many of them undocumented.
+In 2017, he was living in a Los Angeles neighborhood favored by Mexican, El Salvadoran, and Armenian immigrants, many of them undocumented.

 In college, Colaruotolo had been active in the progressive group Students for a Democratic Society and participated in the Occupy Wall Street protests.
 He also tutored low-income kindergarteners and spent a year after graduation as an AmeriCorps service member, working as a counselor for at-risk high school students in his hometown of Rochester, N.Y.
 So he drew on those experiences, advocating for state legislation that shielded the undocumented community from deportation and volunteering his time with a legal services nonprofit to help clients prepare citizenship applications.